kingsor/HugoEdoDev/content/english/post/2015-06-30-choose-a-license.md

 ---
-date: "2015-06-30T00:00:00Z"
+date: "2015-06-30"
-description: A lot of repositories on GitHub.com don't have a license.
+summary: A lot of repositories on GitHub.com don't have a license.
 GitHub provides a license chooser, but if you don't know anything about licenses, how are you supposed to make an informed decision?
+categories:
+- developer
+- manager
 tags:
-- developer
 - manager
 - open source
 - license